 - 11.1 The SENCO monitors the movement of children within the SEND system in school.
 The SENCO provides staff and governors with regular summaries of the impact of the policy on the practice of the school. - 11.2 The SENCO is involved in supporting teachers involved in drawing up Individual Education Plans for children.
 The SENCO and the headteacher hold regular meetings to review the work of the school in this area.
-The SENCO and the named governor with responsibility for special needs also hold termly meetings.

-amendments in light of the annual review findings.
+The SENCO and the named governor with responsibility for special needs also hold termly meetings. - 11.3 The Governing Body and staff review this policy annually and considers any amendments in light of the annual review findings.
 The SENCO reports the outcome of the review to the full governing body.

-Headteacher Signed:

-Chair of governors signed:

-Date: 5 th December 2017